 Subclause 28(1) shall not apply to tugs or pilot vessels while they are carrying out towage or pilotage duties in relation to a vessel for which a MPZ applies.

 Explanatory note: The MPZ is defined to only apply to waters within the Otago Harbour Shipping Channel.
-Small and Medium Vessels may pass a Large Vessel transiting the Otago Harbour Shipping Channel provided that they pass outside the channel.
-Provided it is safe to do so, Small and Medium vessels travelling inbound may need to cross to the port-hand side to bypass an MPZ outside of the marked channel, where the waters to starboard of the channel lie within 200m of shore.

-Subclauses 28(1) and 28(2) shall not apply where the approval of the Harbourmaster has been obtained for a vessel to be within a MPZ or to pass another vessel in the Otago Harbour Shipping Channel.
+Small Vessels may pass a Large Vessel transiting the Otago Harbour Shipping Channel provided that they pass outside the channel.
+Provided it is safe to do so, bclauses 28(1) and 28(2) shall not apply where the approval of the Harbourmaster has been obtained for a vessel to be within a MPZ or to pass another vessel in the Otago Harbour Shipping Channel.

 A Specified MPZ may be declared by the Harbourmaster by Local Notice to Mariners to apply to any vessel for such times and duration as the Harbourmaster considers necessary.